About to be Flooded?

 - Small children, pregnant women and people with health problems should avoid floodwater and flooded areas until the clean-up is complete.

-- However, if you do feel unwell or if you accidentally ingest (swallow) mud or contaminated water and you become ill, you should consult your doctor and telling them that your house was flooded.
+- However, if you do feel unwell or if you accidentally ingest (swallow) mud or contaminated water and you become ill, you should consult your doctor and tell them that your house was flooded.

 Floodwater can damage buildings severely, particularly if it has been flowing quickly, is over 1 m deep or has been in a property for a long time.